KKSEAM/spbtrainer/README.md

 - `/spb restart` - Resets/clears the build, area, replenishes blocks, and begins a countdown to try again Default keybind `f6`
 - `/spb setup` - Set's up the world for the mod, make sure you're in a superflat world with the void preset, and commands enabled!
-- `/spb create <build>` - Creates a build for whatever is in the build area
+- `/spb create <build>` - Creates a custom build for whatever is on the platform
 - `/spb delete <build>` - Deletes your custom build
 - `/spb list` - Shows your custom builds
 - `/spb area` - Displays a message containing the build area